dhuallanca/romanToNumber/README.md

 # romanToNumber project using node and jest
 convert roman number to numerical

+# install dependences, execute:
+npm install

+# to run all test, execute:
+npm run test
-# to execute the code
+# to execute the app:
 npm run start
-# to test execute code
-npm run test